-Eden H. sent in an interesting post about kids’ stereotypes of scientists.
-The U.S. Department of Energy’s Fermilab conducted an interesting project where 7th graders were asked to draw and describe a “scientist” before and after visiting the lab on a class trip.
-When students visit, they first read about the Fermilab, then come to the lab and meet with some of the scientists and talk about their work.
+Eden H. sent in an exploratory study about kids’ stereotypes of scientists.
+The U.S. Department of Energy’s Fermilab asked 7th graders to draw and describe a “scientist” before and after visiting the lab on a class trip.
+They first read about the Fermilab, then came to the lab and meet with some of the scientists and talk about their work.
 From the Fermilab website:

 What we changed for this field trip was the before and after descriptions and small group sessions for each student to meet with two of three physicists rather than one large group session.
 We deliberately chose a typical white male, a young female and an African American physicist.
 We let the students and physicist take their discussion where they wanted.

 Here are some of the before-and-after pictures and descriptions (all 31 are available here):